scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 RESULTS

 That's more interesting!
-We can see that everyone being healthy is an unstable equilibrium as the system moves away from it if we deviate from it by even a small amount.
+We can see that everyone being healthy is an unstable equilibrium as the system moves away from the equilibrium if we deviate from it by even a small amount.
 We can also see that the second equilibrium (everyone being sick) is stable as the system moves towards it naturally.

 # End Model